Welcome to Disability Benefits Help, an organization committed to helping claimants across the United States receive approval for disability benefits.

 Talk to your doctor before starting the application, because the process is often long and drawn out, so it may not be worth applying if your doctor doesn't think you'll be approved.
 Few applications are approved in the initial claim stage, and so most are forced to take part in various appeals that can take up to two years before you get a positive an answer and start receiving benefits.

 If you have decided to apply, whether with the Blue Book or an RFC, make sure to check the SSA's website for all the medical evidence you'll need.
-So many eligible applicants are denied because they're missing key information they need to prove their disability to the SSA.
+So many eligible are denied disability because they're missing key information they need to prove their disability to the SSA.

 For COPD, important medical evidence will include: